• Skip to primary navigation

 Then increase the speed to high and beat until the ingredients are well combined.
 The most important thing is to make sure there are no lumps of cream cheese, butter or sugar!
 It took me around 5 minutes to get to an ideal consistency.

-However, please avoid over whipping your cream cheese frosting!
-Hummingbird Bakery suggests that cream cheese frosting should be whipped for only 5 minutes whereas regular buttercream can be whipped for longer.
+However, please avoid over-whipping your cream cheese frosting!
+Cream cheese frosting should be whipped for only around 5 minutes whereas regular buttercream can be whipped for longer.

 Depending on your climate, the frosting can be used as-is OR chilled until you need it.